bhuwan5911/SCT-WD-2/README.md

-# Run and deploy your AI Studio app
+# Run and deploy your app

 ## Run Locally